bertrandmartel/gitlab-docker-compose/README.md

 A fully configurable gitlab CE docker-compose build

-It include a feature to generate a self-signed certificate
+It also includes a feature to generate a self-signed certificate

 ## Docker-compose